Care

 non stick pancakes

 Dishwashers are fantastic tools, if only for their ability to get plates, cups, and silverware clean in a fraction of the time it would take to do them by hand.
 That being said, they can sometimes be a little too good at their job, which can result in doing permanent damage to your pan.
-The high-pressure jets of hot water and the enzymes found in most dish detergents can do a number on non stick coatings, and you should always check to make sure your pan is dishwasher-friendly before running it through a wash cycle.
+When combined, the high-pressure jets of hot water and the enzymes found in most dish detergents can do a number on pan coatings—from ceramic to traditional coated non stick—so you should always check to make sure your pan is dishwasher-friendly before running it through a wash cycle.

 However, even if the packaging explicitly states that your non stick cookware is dishwasher-friendly, we still strongly advise washing it by hand only.
-Even if your pan doesn’t last quite as long as stainless steel or cast iron, ditching the dishwasher can tack a few extra months (or years) onto your non stick pan’s overall lifespan.
+Even if non stick pan naturally has a shorter lifespan than stainless steel or cast iron, ditching the dishwasher can tack a few extra months (or years) onto your non stick pan’s overall lifespan.

 What Happens If Non Stick Goes in the Dishwasher?